ianyepan/ianyepan.github.io/_posts/2021-05-15-sticky-notes.md

 by their importance &mdash; To-Do's are things I have to finish by a specific deadline whether I want to or not.

+> To sync notes between laptop and mobile automatically, you must have
+> Sticky Notes installed and signed in with your Microsoft account on
+> both platforms.

 Ideas often strike when I'm taking public transportation.
 That's why I mostly create new sticky notes on my phone.
 When I get home and sit before the laptop ready to work, I can put my phone aside and view the same notes that I took during the day on my laptop.
 The syncing feature also allows easy copy-and-pasting across different platforms.

-To sync notes between laptop and mobile automatically, you must sign in with your Microsoft account on both platforms.

 ## Sticky Notes on different platforms.